“Something with startups and innovation”

 If you grew up in a world where Bavarians were feuding with Prussians and Badeners with Swabians, you might be a bit befuddled by the news that Berliners (and whatever else is left of old Prussia) are suddenly taking potshots at the Swabians.

-Some Berlinologists claim that even in the Cold War era a few Swabians immigrated into the divided city, but there are very few remnants of their presence.
-Apparently those pioneers of Berlinoswabianism very completely assimilated into the native population.
-If that’s also true for the Hohenzollerns, who have brought Swabian culture to Berlin, Prussia and the Mark Brandenburg since the 15th century, is still up for debate.
+Some Berlinologists claim that even in the Cold War era a few Swabians immigrated into the divided city, but there are very few remnants of their erstwhile presence.
+Apparently those pioneers of Berlinoswabianism completely assimilated into the native population.
+If that’s also true for the Hohenzollerns who supposedly brought Swabian culture to Berlin, Prussia and the Mark Brandenburg since the 15th century, is still up for debate.
 Clearly their premodern attempts to replace the local potatoes with schupfnudeln have been unfruitful.

-The first modern–modern Swabian invasion started shortly after the Wall came down, and initially it didn’t quite differ from the zeroth.
-The old and soon to be new capital of the republic, the eternal teenage room of the nation, always somewhat unkempt and recalcitrantly unproductive, at first beckoned those who tried to flee the industrious domesticity of their native tribe, into the arms of the reunified Prussians.
+The first modern–modern Swabian invasion started shortly after the Wall came down, and initially it didn’t quite differ from the zero-th.
+The old and soon-to-be-new capital of the republic, the eternal teenage room of the nation, always somewhat unkempt and recalcitrantly unproductive, at first beckoned those who tried to flee the industrious domesticity of their native tribe, into the arms of the reunified Prussians.
 But slowly the trickle turned into a Neckar–wide stream and whole neighborhoods (local lingo: kiezes) morphed from the original Prenzlauer Berg into a New Schwäbisch Hall.
-Even though that stream mixed with the multitudes of republican refugees to become a multicolored migration, but unlike Oldenburgers and Hanoverians, the Swabians couldn’t quite leave their employment contracts and maultaschen at home, even though they work hours were now running on the Kreuzberg clock and their kids were infected with world peace ideas in the local kindergartens.
-Because the first wave of Swabians had already arrived in the 1990s where their brethren back home are just gotten to now: mostly green, with a dash of black.
+Even though that stream mixed with the multitudes of republican refugees to become a multicolored migration, but unlike Oldenburgers and Hanoverians, the Swabians couldn’t quite leave their employment contracts and maultaschen at home, even though their workhours were now running on the Kreuzberg clock and their kids were infected with world peace ideas in the local kindergartens.
+That’s because the first wave of Swabians had already arrived in the 1990s where their brethren back home are just gotten to now: mostly green, with a dash of black.

 Berlin and its postcapitalist experiment